 \section{Periodicity Detection}

 The method proposed in this study for detecting periodicity in information is based on the \texttt{AutoPeriod} algorithm \citep{autoperiod}.
 Originally designed for detecting periodicity in economics and social time series data, this algorithm demonstrates reliable performance in identifying periodic patterns.
-We adaptively modify and reimplement this algorithm—tailoring its parameters to the characteristics of surprisal—and release it as a standalone toolkit called \texttt{AutoPeriod} of Surprisal (\texttt{APS}).
-The algorithm runs two sub-procedures: \begin{enumerate}[label=\arabic*), ref=\arabic*, leftmargin=1.2em] \item \textsc{GetPeriodHints}: Get the periodogram spectrum of input sequence and extract the candidate periods called \emph{hints}, whose power values are above a certain threshold obtained from random permutations. \item \textsc{ACFFiltering}: Filter the period hints using the circular auto-correlation function (ACF), and only keep those that lie on the hills of the ACF curves, which are considered as the valid periods. \end{enumerate}
+We adaptively modify and re-implement this algorithm -- tailoring its parameters to the characteristics of surprisal -- and release it as a standalone toolkit called \texttt{AutoPeriod} of Surprisal (\texttt{APS}).

+The algorithm runs two sub-procedures: \begin{enumerate}[label=\arabic*), ref=\arabic*, leftmargin=1.2em] \item \textsc{GetPeriodHints}: Gets the periodogram spectrum of an input sequence and extracts the candidate periods called \emph{period hints}, whose power values are above a certain threshold obtained from random permutations. \item \textsc{ACFFiltering}: Filters the period hints using the auto-correlation function (ACF), and only keep those that lie on the hills of the ACF curves.
+These are considered as the valid periods. \end{enumerate}

-We first introduce the mathematical prerequisites for Fourier transform and periodogram in \Cref{sec:prereqs}, as these foundational concepts are essential for understanding the \texttt{AutoPeriod} procedure.
-Readers already familiar with this knowledge can skip directly to \Cref{sec:autoperiod1_hints} and \Cref{sec:autoperiod2_acf}, where the two sub-procedures are detailed.
+We first introduce the mathematical prerequisites for the Fourier transform and the periodogram in \Cref{sec:prereqs}, as these foundational concepts are essential for understanding the \texttt{AutoPeriod} procedure.

-\subsection{Prerequisites: Fourier transform and periodogram}
+\subsection{Prerequisites: Fourier Transform and Periodogram}

 Given a piece of text that contains $N$ tokens, we first estimate the surprisal of each token by computing the negative log probability $x_n=-\log p(t_n \mid t_{<n})$, where $p$ is the probability of token $t_n$ predicted by a language model based on its preceding context $t_{<n}$.
 The resulting sequence of surprisal values $\mathbf{x}:=x_0,\dots,x_{N-1}$ will be the input to the discrete Fourier transform (DFT), defined as: